Class of 2024:

 David Flanagan (Elmhurst, IL) ENGL, PSYC, clas [Residential Advisor, Collegian writer]

-Charlotte Holmes (Canyon Country, CA) ECON, clas
+Charlotte Holmes (Canyon Country, CA) ECON, clas [training to become a doula]

 Alexander Knorr (Salem, OR) HIST, PPLE, clas